geogardenclub/geogardenclub.github.io/docs/user-guide/observations.md

 By default, the Observations tab of your Home screen lists *all* the Observations made by all the Gardeners in your Chapter in reverse chronological order.
 This is useful when you want to catch up with the most recent Observations.

 Other times, you might want to see only the Observations associated with a specific Garden, or Gardener, or Crop, or Variety, or Tag.
-To do this, click on the Filter icon in the navbar to reveal the Observation Filter controller:
+To do this, tap the Filter icon in the navbar to reveal the Observation Filter controller:

 <img width="300" src="/img/user-guide/observations-filter-1.png"/>